openstack/openstack-manuals/doc/config-ref-rst/source/shared-file-systems/drivers/hpe-3par-share-driver.rst

 Connectivity between the clients and the VFS is required for mounting and using the shares.
 This includes:

--  Routing from the client to the external network
+-  Routing from the client to the external network.

--  Assigning the client an external IP address (e.g., a floating IP)
+-  Assigning the client an external IP address, for example a floating IP.

--  Configuring the Shared File Systems service host networking properly for IP forwarding
+-  Configuring the Shared File Systems service host networking properly for IP forwarding.

--  Configuring the VFS networking properly for client subnets
+-  Configuring the VFS networking properly for client subnets.

 Share types
 ~~~~~~~~~~~

-When creating a share, a share type can be specified to determine where
+When creating a share, a share type can be specified to determine
-and how the share will be created.
-If a share type is not specified, the
+where and how the share will be created.
+If a share type is not
-default_share_type set in the Shared File Systems service
+specified, the value from the option ``default_share_type`` set in the
-configuration file is used.
+Shared File Systems service configuration file is used.

 The Shared File Systems service requires that the share type includes
-the driver_handles_share_servers extra-spec.
+the ``driver_handles_share_servers`` extra-spec.
 This ensures that the
 share will be created on a back end that supports the requested
-driver_handles_share_servers (share networks) capability.
-For the HPE
+``driver_handles_share_servers`` (share networks) capability.
+For the
-3PAR driver, this must be set to False.
+HPE 3PAR driver, this must be set to ``False``.

 Another common Shared File Systems service extra-spec used to determine
-where a share is created is share_backend_name.
+where a share is created is ``share_backend_name``.
 When this extra-spec
 is defined in the share type, the share will be created on a back end
-with a matching share_backend_name.
+with a matching ``share_backend_name``.

 The HPE 3PAR driver automatically reports capabilities based on the FPG
 used for each back end.
 Share types with extra specs can be created by